 I’ve been preparing for this move for years.
 Maybe I wasn’t sure until recently if it was actually going to happen, but now that it is, I can’t believe there is still more to do.
 It’s literally never-ending.

-I’m moving from Atlanta, Georgia in the U.S., to Auckland, New Zealand in the South Pacific.
-That’s about as far away as it gets, which is sort of the point.
-Over these past, let’s say, 3 years, in addition to saving as much money as I could, I was slowly whittling away possessions.
+I’m moving from the U.S. to New Zealand.
+Through the past 3 years, in addition to saving as much money as I could, I was slowly whittling away possessions.
 If and when I could turn those possessions into money, I would.
-The issue for me now are the things like software in the box, owners manuels and other things that should be digital, but aren’t.
+The issue for me now are the things like software in the box, owners manuals and other things that should be digital, but aren’t.
 What do I do if I want to sell my electronic devices?

-Well when it comes to owners manuels I’m just tossing those into the trash (ahem, I mean recycling them).
-I can look up an owners manuel online easily and there are always youtube videos where someone is showing others how to do something on any camera you could imagine.
+Well when it comes to owners manuals I’m just tossing those.
+I can look up an owners manual on-line easily and there are always you-tube videos where someone is showing others how to do something on any camera you could imagine.
 That’s the beauty of the digital world; but what about something like that start-up disc for your Mac?
-Who want’s to have to keep track of that incase your Macbook crashes and you need it?!
-Well, oddly enough I can’t find it anyway, so I’m not worried about it this time, and if worse comes to worse I’ll just pray that a repairman has a solution.
+Who want’s to have to keep track of that incase your Mac book crashes and you need it?!
+Well, oddly enough I can’t find it anyway, so I’m not worried about it right now.
+If worse comes to worse I’ll just pray that a repairman has a solution.
 All of this is making me wonder why in the hell these huge companies like Apple would even have people still having to keep track of something like a start-up disc.
-Also there are so many cables and adapters etc., that come with electronics.
-And so much packaging for everything we buy.
+Also there are so many cables and adapters etc., that come with electronics; so much packaging for everything we buy.
 It makes me not want to buy anything because of all of the crap that comes with everything.
 Every time we buy something, there is this responsibility that comes along with it that I hate, but I’m learning what I need to keep and what I don’t.
 I think there is just going to be a certain amount of risk I have to take to stay light and not feel compelled to lug around all of this stuff.